e2eSolutionArchitect/IT-Project-Management/release-management/readme.md

 - Customer impact
 - Standard maintenance window
 - Extended maintenance window with justification
+- Visual for when and what systems are available or down

 -----------------
 - Rollback plan of each deployment component